 HOW TO NOT RUIN YOUR SPREADSHEET

 If you have purchased a spreadsheet from us, or if you are using a spreadsheet which has already been made, there are some ways that you can ruin the spreadsheet.
 We lock our spreadsheets to avoid the formulas from being over-written but, even so, there are ways that you can still ruin the spreadsheets.
-Here are 4 things to avoid when using spreadsheet templates to ensure that you don’t ruin them.
+We always advise that people keep a blank copy of the spreadsheet in a safe folder somewhere.
+Then if the version that you are using is corrupted, you can always copy your data over to a new clean version.
+Even if you do that, you still want to avoid unnecessary issues, here are 4 things to avoid when using spreadsheet templates to ensure that you don’t ruin them.

 COPY & PASTE – You will probably need to copy and paste data at some point, either internally (from your spreadsheet to another place in your spreadsheet) or externally (from an external spreadsheet to your spreadsheet).
 Either way you don’t want to use the copy and paste function, nor any shortcuts, to achieve this.
 Why not?
 Using copy and paste in Excel, will copy and paste EVERY aspect of the copied section.
 It won’t just paste the text, but the formatting too.
 This could cause major issues.
 The worst of all is if you copy from an external spreadsheet, the cells may be formatted as locked (which is the default).
 They won’t be locked on the source spreadsheet, as the lock function has not been activated (on the source spreadsheet), but it has been in one of our spreadsheets.
 This means that you may copy and paste into unlocked cells, but once you have pasted they change to locked cells.
 This means that the cells you need to access will then be locked.
 It is not only this, but there may be hidden conditional formatting, which will be ruined using copy and paste.
 So what do you do then?
 Simple, just use paste VALUES instead.
 If you right click and copy, and right click again, you should see the menu shown on the image to the right.
 If you’re pasting data from an external source, sometimes it doesn’t give you the paste VALUES option, then just select to keep destination formatting.